-The Gibson Grove AME Zion Church was organized in 1889 around a community of formerly enslaved African Americans established in the mid-1880s.
+The Gibson Grove AME Zion Church was organized in 1889 around a community of formerly enslaved African Americans established after the Civil War.
 The original church building was replaced by the existing church building in 1923 (DOE M-29-39).
 The congregation has been a cornerstone of the Cabin John African-American community ever since.
-The nearby two-story structure called Moses Hall housed a philanthropic fraternal order and operated as Morningstar Tabernacle #88, adjacent to the Moses Lodge cemetery.
 The Gibson Grove AME Zion Church was evaluated and found eligible for the NRHP under Criterion A for its association with the Gibson Grove African-American community on October 12, 2000 (DOE M-29-39).

 In 2008, the Gibson Grove AME Zion Church property was the subject of archaeological excavations by a University of California-Berkeley doctoral student (Jones 2010).
 This study was precipitated by a fire within the modern church building amid concerns that reconstruction efforts would disturb undocumented burials.
 A 1962 Maryland State Highway Administration map (Jones 2010:18) indicates that three burials are present on the property.
-Under the supervision of a county archaeologist, researchers excavated a series of 0.5-m-square test pits on a two-meter grid north of the current church building (Jones 2010:22), followed by six 1.5-m-square test units.
+With the cooperation of the Montgomery County archaeologist, researchers excavated a series of 0.5-m-square test pits on a two-meter grid north of the current church building (Jones 2010:22), followed by six 1.5-m-square test units.
 Extensive testing revealed no evidence of graves, and the three burials may have been located in the vicinity of a prior log building, the site of which may be on a nearby property (Jones 2010:27).
 They concluded that burials were not present in the direct vicinity of the church building and that the rear exterior yard of the church had not been heavily utilized during its occupation (Jones 2010:31).
-The archaeological investigations by Jones (2010) did not document evidence relating to Moses Hall or any other occupations that predated the modern church building.
+The archaeological investigations by Jones (2010) did not document any occupations that predated the modern church building.